...

 Navigating Community and Separate Property in Texas Divorce

 The legal distinction between community and separate property in Texas plays a crucial role in divorce proceedings.
-Generally, any property acquired during the marriage, with some exceptions, is considered community property and is likely to be divided between the spouses.
-In contrast, properties that were owned prior to the marriage, inherited, or received as gifts typically remain with the respective spouse.
-This clear separation between community and separate property provides a fundamental guideline for what each party can expect to retain after the divorce.
+Generally, any property acquired during the marriage is considered community property, with some exceptions.
+This property is likely to be divided between the spouses.
+In contrast, properties owned before the marriage, inherited, or received as gifts typically remain with the respective spouse.
+This clear distinction between community and separate property offers a fundamental guideline for what each party can expect to retain after the divorce.

 Understanding Exceptions and Reimbursement in Property Division